yeguixin/POEM/README.md

 # POEM
-POEM is a deep program structure modeling framework by leveraging the multi-relational graph neural network.
-It can capture the deep program semantic and structural features for code representation.
+POEM is a deep program structure modeling framework by leveraging a multi-relational graph neural network.
+It is built upon [tf2-gnn](https://github.com/microsoft/tf2-gnn), a graph neural network.
+POEM can capture the deep program semantic and structural features for code representation.
 We evaluated POEM by applying it to four representative tasks: heterogeneous device mapping, GPU thread coarsening, loop vectorization and code vul- nerability detection, and it gives the better performance than SOTA methods.
 For more details, please refer to our [paper](https://dl.acm.org/doi/abs/10.1145/3410463.3414670), "Deep Program Structure Modeling Through Multi-Relational Graph-based Learning", which appeared in PACT 2020.

 ## Abstract